sunil-nar/docs/git-docs.md

     Go to the settings page of your repository and scroll to the bottom where it says Danger Zone.
 Change the visibility to public.

-    Scroll down to the GitHub Pages section and chose the source branch. (example - master).
+    Scroll down to the GitHub Pages section and chose the source branch. (example - main).
 Select folder root and click "Save" button.

     A message with a url where your site is published at will appear under the GitHub Pages section of the settings page.